Tullow Oil appoints Martin Greenslade to board

 Move comes ahead of Steve Lucas stepping down from role in 2020

-The appointment to the Tullow board takes effect from November 1st.
-Mr Greenslade has also been appointed as a member of the audit committee, and will take over as chair at the conclusion of the 2020 AGM, when Mr Lucas leaves the position.
-Mr Greenslade will stand for election to the board at the 2020 annual general meeting.
+The appointment takes effect from November 1st.
+Mr Greenslade has also been appointed as a member of the audit committee, and will take over as chairman at the conclusion of the 2020 agm, when Mr Lucas leaves the position.
+Mr Greenslade will stand for election to the board at that agm.